codeforequity-at/botium-connector-omilia/README.md

 _Already integrated into Botium Box, no setup required_

-## Connecting your Kore.ai chatbot to Botium
+## Connecting your Omilia chatbot to Botium

 Omilia API key, and chatbot region is required to connect your Botium instance to your Omilia chatbot.